SuperM7-com/arkos-docs/docs/authentication-system/sending-authentication-requests.md

 }
 ```

-If you were using another `usernameField` it would show it rather than `email`.
+If you were using another `login.allowedUsernames` it would show it, rather than `email`.

 ### Incorrect Credentials (401)